miyako/4d-plugin-direct-print/README.md

 By default, the value is ``application/vnd.cups-raw `` on Mac, ``RAW`` on Windows.

-Example of print PDF direcrtly on Mac
+To print PDF direcrtly on Mac
 ```
 PRINT BLOB(Get current printer;$PDF;$ERR;"application/pdf")
 ```